 - A missing symbol means that the extinguisher hasn’t been tested for that class of fire.

 Fire Extinguisher Maintenance

 - Inspect your extinguisher for damage once a month and keep it fully charged.
-(See manufacturer’s instructions for details.)
+See manufacturer’s instructions for details.

-- Most portable extinguishers can be used only once.
+- Most portable extinguishers can only be used once.